champi-dev/stock-trader/README.md

 # vue-foundation-test

-> Testing an integration of VueJs and Foundation 6 (Sass & Js plugins)
+> Testing an integration of VueJs and Foundation 6 (Sass & Js plugins).
+Currently working and ready to be used for Development.

 ## Build Setup